DavidAnderson684/WP-Optimize/readme.txt

 * ONE MILLION+ Downloads.
 THANK YOU!!
 * Language updates platform - see readme file for details.
 * Mixed type tables optimization supported and in BETA
+* Removal of akismet metadata from comments
+* Removal of other stale metadata from comments
 * InnoDB tables won't be optimized.
 * Main screen user selection will be saved.
 Red items selection will not be saved
 * Scheduled time display will be shown according to WordPress blog local time